keichi/hpcmaspa17-pfanalyzer/src/5_evaluation.md

 dynamic routing.

 Figure\ \ref{fig:nas-cg-time} shows the comparison for NAS CG benchmark.
-The graph indicates that the use of dynamic routing reduces the execution time of the benchmark for 23%.
+The graph indicates that the use of dynamic routing reduced the execution time of the benchmark for 23%.
 Figure\ \ref{fig:nersc-milc-time} shows the result for NERSC MILC benchmark.
 In this case, approximately 8% was reduced in execution time.
 These results suggest that the use of dynamic interconnect